RI-Movement-Services/mvmtsvcs-site/_posts/2025-08-01-product-update-august-2-2025.md

 2️⃣ Updates about updates

 We’re also launching our product update notes—you’re reading our first right now!
-To avoid spam, we currently plan product update emails only for major rollouts, like the coming launch of our calendar digest emails.
 These product updates will also include insights into other minor updates, and will give insights into new tools and improvements on the horizon.

 ### **🆕 Also shipped**

-*   Improvements to our email collection and user tracking

 *   Better ways to flag when an event needs a correction/cancelation

 *   Set up “MS Link Sync”—URLs from Facebook, Eventbrite, Mobilize, and Action Network can now be pasted into [our calendar submission form](https://mvsv.io/add) for easier event submission